No two people experience obsessive-compulsive disorder (OCD) the same. In fact, when it comes to diagnosis, OCD can be a broad definition.

 - Urges

-- Constantly checking on something (such as constantly checking to see if the door is locked)
+- Constantly checking on something (i.e. making sure the door is locked)

 - Intemperate cleaning and/or handwashing